 Since the majority of the Group's financial instruments are short-term in nature or bear floating interest rates, their fair value is not expected to be materially different from the amounts presented in the statements of financial position.

-The carrying amounts of obligation under financial lease and long-term loans approximate fair value due to floating interest rate.
+The carrying amounts of long-term loans approximate fair value due to floating interest rate.